 This article is also published by the Post Growth Institute.
 Energy Voices is a democratic space presenting the thoughts and opinions of leading Energy & Sustainability writers, their opinions do not necessarily represent those of illuminem.

-Dr Cle-Anne Gabriel is an Executive Consultant and the Decarbonisation Lead at global advisory firm RPM GLOBAL.
+Dr Cle-Anne Gabriel is an Executive Consultant and Decarbonisation Lead at RPM GLOBAL.
 She is also outgoing United Nations Principles for Responsible Management Education (UN PRME) Director at The University of Queensland, and co-founder of Australian-first Carbon Literacy training.
-With a wide range of international professional experiences including in 4 OECD countries, Cle-Anne provides advice and leadership on global solutions for a just and low-carbon transition.
+She also provides advice and leadership on global solutions for a just and low-carbon transition.